 • Predictably diagnose and create treatment plans for conventional single-tooth implants

 • Understand and manage complications with single tooth implants in both anterior and posterior areas

 • Learn how to fabricate surgical guides in-house with and without CBCT

 • You will know what works and what doesn’t work

 • You will recognize how to avoid and treat complications

 • You will understand what we know about the timing of implant placement and loading

 • Gain confidence, improve clinical knowledge and skills to establish successful implant dentistry practice

-Hands-on exercises are divided into 4 sessions including, treatment planning modalities, immediate implant placement, bone grafting, ridge expansion, suturing techniques, and a lot more.
+Hands-on exercises are divided into 4 sessions including treatment planning modalities, immediate implant placement, bone grafting, ridge expansion, suturing techniques, and more.